koii-network/docs/quickstart/hello-world/deployment.md

 After setting up the KOII CLI and funding your Koii wallet, follow the steps below to create and register your task on K2:

+- Run `yarn webpack` to compile your task code.

 - Run `npx @_koii/create-task-cli@latest` in your terminal within the task directory; it prompts for your wallet path:

 ```bash